MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response-data-transfer.md

     > [!div class="mx-imgBorder"]
     > ![Review completed](media/review-completed.png)

-The scheduled flows will pick up the completed items for publishing to the SFTP folder that you configured earlier.
+The scheduled flows will pick up the completed items for publishing to the SFTP folder that you configured earlier ([Step 3: Specify the data publish schedule (Hospital)](#step-3-specify-the-data-publish-schedule-hospital)).

 ### Manually publish data